 Trimming is the cornerstone of video editing, allowing you to precisely control the length and content of your clips.
-It involves removing unwanted portions of a video, such as pauses, shaky footage, or irrelevant scenes, resulting in a more concise and engaging final product. iMovie offers a range of trimming tools that cater to different levels of expertise, from basic adjustments to advanced techniques.
+It involves removing unwanted portions of a video, such as pauses, shaky footage, or irrelevant scenes, resulting in a more concise and engaging final product.
+In real terms, iMovie offers a range of trimming tools that cater to different levels of expertise, from basic adjustments to advanced techniques.
 Understanding these tools and how to use them effectively is essential for creating professional-looking videos.

 Understanding iMovie's Interface and Workflow